grange85/ahfow-www/collections/_posts/2022/2022-11-29-new-dean-and-britta-track.md

  - noah baumbach
  - soundtrack
 excerpt: |
-  This week a new Noah Baumback film is landing on Netflix and the soundtrack will feature a new song, The Cloud is Coming, by Dean & Britta.
+  This week a new Noah Baumbach film is landing on Netflix and the soundtrack will feature a new song, The Cloud is Coming, by Dean & Britta.
   #DeanAndBritta #DeanWareham #BrittaPhillips #NoahBaumbach #WhiteNoise
 ---
-This week a new Noah Baumback film is landing on Netflix and the soundtrack will feature a new song, The Cloud is Coming, by Dean & Britta.
+This week a new Noah Baumbach film is landing on Netflix and the soundtrack will feature a new song, The Cloud is Coming, by Dean & Britta.

 {% ahfowvideo "WlitnudreCs" "Dean & Britta - The Cloud is Coming" %}